The main goal of surgery is to prevent the cancer from coming back to the area where it originated in your body.

 To decide what’s best for you, you should discuss it with both your breast surgeon and your plastic surgeon.
 Make sure you have thought about your goals for reconstruction and share them with both.
 Get a second or even third opinion.
 Look at websites that discuss reconstruction and talk to other women who have gone through it.
 Some doctors will only share the best results, but this is comparable to false advertising.
 And, it’s important for you to know the limits of what the procedure can do for you and your risk of having less than ideal results.

-Many women choose not to have reconstruction because they are comfortable with a prosthesis.
-It isn’t invasive and can be removed at will.
+Many women choose not to have (or are not candidates for) conventional breast reconstruction.
+If you decide to “go flat,” you can as your surgeon for an “aesthetic flat closure” to ensure you get a smooth, comfortable result.
+Then you will have the option to wear a prosthesis.
+These aren’t invasive and can be removed at will.
 The option of wearing a prosthesis will probably be offered to you in the hospital after your surgery (unless you’ve had immediate reconstruction and obviously won’t need one).
 In most areas of the country, the hospital arranges for someone to visit you to talk about prostheses while you’re still there.
 The prosthesis fits into a pocket in a postmastectomy bra.
 You can shop for them in person or online, from catalogs, in medical supply houses, or in fancy lingerie stores.

 Frequently Asked Questions